abidalfrz/abidalfrz/README.md

-# 👋 Hello, I'm Muhammad Abid Baihaqi Al Faridzi
+# 👋 Hello, I'm abidalfrz

 I have passion in the fieds of **Data Science**, **Machine Learning**, and **AI**.
 Right now, I'm exploring, building, and learning.